FrankTimmons/pizza-parlor/README.md

 ## Description

-This application will have auser submit a form with radio buttons for pizza size, and checkboxes for toppings, then return the price of the pizza.
+This application will have a user submit a form with radio buttons for pizza size, and checkboxes for toppings, then return the price of the pizza.
 As a bonus functionality, an image of the pizza will also be returned.

 ## Setup/Installation Requirements